exch-bms2/beatoraja/README.md

 - pms judge (nax 1 miss / 1 notes, combo is reset when miss)
 - support bmson 1.0.0
 - import difficulty table and create table folder, create course with various constraint (mirror/random OK, no hispeed, and so on)
-- import LunaticRave2 skin (now working in progress)
+- import LunaticRave2 skin (now working in progress. not supporting DirectXArchive(.dxa) and DirectDrawSurface(.dds) file)

-System Requirement :
+# System Requirement
 - Java Runtime Environment 1.8.0 64bit (32bit is not recomended)
+- OpenGL 3.1- (may not work under Windows 10 + Intel HD Graphics 2000/3000.
+See also https://github.com/LWJGL/lwjgl/issues/119)